voxsim/knowledge/web/browser.md

 Now this works as expected.

-### Practical advice on optimization
+## Practical advice on optimization
 Summarizing the available information, I could recommend the following:
-- Create valid HTML and CSS, do not forget to specify the document encoding.
-Styles should be included into <head>, and scripts appended to the end of the <body> tag.
+- Create valid HTML and CSS
+- Do not forget to specify the document encoding
+- Styles should be included into <head>
+- Scripts appended to the end of the <body> tag.
+Think about async and defer attribute.
 - Try to simplify and optimize CSS selectors (this optimization is almost universally ignored by developers who mostly use CSS preprocessors).
 Keep nesting levels at a minimum.
 This is how CSS selectors rank according to their performance (starting from the fastest ones):
   - Identificator: #id
   - Class: .class